The OVA Athlete Identification Process is back for the 2017/18 Club season!

 - Players should apply for Team Ontario RED if they are at the skill level to play on a Championship level 16U team or on a Premier level 15U team

 - Players should apply for Team Ontario BLACK if they are at the skill level to play on a Championship level 17U team or on a Premier level 16U team

 All athletes interested in participating in the OVA High Performance programs must complete the following steps:

-1) Register and pay the registration fee in NRS: REGISTER HERE
+1) Register and pay the registration fee in NRS.

-- You can find your NRS identification number on the Customer Name line of your NRS receipt
+- You can find your NRS profile number in the User Information section, the first line

 3) Fill out the Request for Evaluation Form and enter all the necessary information